AddisonRogers/DotFed/README.md

 # DotFed

-This is primarily going to be showing off my skill in the Dotnet eco system rather than a fully functioning website.
+This is primarily going to be used to experiment in C#, Go and Zig while also being extremely efficent for my choices of tech stack.

 This is all going to be hosted via Kind then Kubernetes.
 I will write the full setup on how I did all of this and my considerations on my blog.